iitmcvg/eye-in-the-sky/readme.md

 ## Our Solution

 We used a mixture of pure computer vision techniques and deep learning approaches for the problem.
 Our approach was to obtain binary segmentation maps class-wise.
-Details are mentioned in the report.
+Details are mentioned in the report titled "InterIIT_2018IITM.pdf"

 ## Code dependencies